NortheasternClimbing/northeasternclimbing.github.io/team/faq.md

 Q: How often does the team practice?

-A: We have four practices per week.
-Team members are expected to attend two practices per week.
+A: We have four practices per week on Monday, Tuesday, Wednesday, and Thursday.
+Team members are expected to attend at least two practices per week.